-10. Procedure for Allegations Against Staff
+9. Procedure for Allegations Against Staff

-- 10.1 Allegations of abuse against a member of staff including supply teachers, volunteers and contractors must be referred to the Designated Senior Person as soon as possible and in any case within 2 hours of the initial concern arising.
+- 9.1 Allegations of abuse against a member of staff including supply teachers, volunteers and contractors must be referred to the Designated Senior Person as soon as possible and in any case within 2 hours of the initial concern arising.
 If the nominated member of staff cannot be contacted a member of the Executive team must be contacted.
-The Principal should be notified and will follow College Disciplinary procedures.
+The principal should be notified and will follow College Disciplinary procedures.
 The College will inform the Local Authority Designated Officer (LADO) of any allegations that might indicate a person would pose a risk of harm to children.
-Where the principal or CEO is the subject of an allegation, this will be referred to the chair of governors - 10.2 All allegations and investigations against members of staff will be conducted in line with legislation and good practice outlined in the revised statutory guidance "Keeping children safe in education." - 10.3 In response to revised guidance (KCSIE 2023), the College will take appropriate action if a member of staff has displayed behaviour which may indicate a person poses, or may pose, a risk of harm, if they continue to work in regular or close contact with children.
-This is commonly known as the "harm test".
+Where the Principal or CEO is the subject of an allegation, this will be referred to the Chair of Governors - 9.2 All allegations and investigations against members of staff will be conducted in line with legislation and good practice outlined in the revised statutory guidance "Keeping children safe in education." - 9.3 In response to revised guidance (KCSIE 2024), the College will take appropriate action if a member of staff has displayed behaviour which may indicate a person poses, or may pose, a risk of harm, if they continue to work in regular or close contact with children.
+This is commonly known as the "harm test."
 It can be applied to behaviours/incidents that occur outside the learning environment, and did not involve children but could have an impact on their suitability to work with children or vulnerable adults.
-Where a concern is regarded as 'low level' (KCSIE 2023) the Staff Code of Conduct will be implemented.

-- 10.4 When conducting an investigation involving a safeguarding issue (where the alleged victim is under 18 or a vulnerable adult) the investigating officer must take guidance from the Designated Senior Person in relation to the interviewing procedure to be followed and where there is significant risk student interviews could be conducted by the Designated Senior Person or the Senior Student Advisor. - 10.5 The Designated Senior Person may decide to stop proceedings and refer the case to the police for further investigation where this is deemed necessary. - 10.6 If a member of staff is dismissed or removed from "regulated activity" (or would have been had they not already left) because they harmed or posed a risk of harm to vulnerable groups including children, the College will be under a legal obligation to forward information about that person to the DBS.
-It is the responsibility of the DBS to make a decision on the barring or not of any individual.
+Where a concern is regarded as 'low level' (KCSIE 2024) the Staff Code of Conduct will be implemented. - 9.4 When conducting an investigation involving a safeguarding issue (where the alleged victim is under 18 or a vulnerable adult) the investigating officer must take guidance from the Designated Safeguarding Leads in relation to the interviewing procedure to be followed and where there is significant risk student interviews could be conducted by the Designated Safeguarding Leads. - 9.5 The Designated Safeguarding Leads may decide to stop proceedings and refer the case to the police for further investigation where this is deemed necessary. - 9.6 If a member of staff is dismissed or removed from "regulated activity" (or would have been had they not already left) because they harmed or posed a risk of harm to vulnerable groups including children, the College will be under a legal obligation to forward information about that person to the DBS.
+It is the responsibility of the DBS to decide on the barring or not of any individual.
 The member of staff may make representation to the DBS against being barred.

-11. Procedures for Sexual Abuse
+10. Procedures for Sexual Abuse